Quinoa Tabbouleh Salad Recipe

 - Quinoa– This will replace the bulger used in traditional tabbouleh

-- Olive oil– I highly recommend a high quality olive oil which will have more flavor.
+- Olive oil– I recommend a high-quality olive oil, which will have a light, slightly fruity flavor.

 Tips for Perfect Quinoa Tabbouleh